db48x/emularity/TECHNICAL.md

 # Emulator API #

-The `Emulator` constructor takes three arguments: a canvas element, an optional callback (which will be called after fully initializing the emulator but just before it starts running the emulated program), and a config (as detailed below) or a function which returns a `Promise` of a config.
+The `Emulator` constructor takes three arguments: a canvas element, an optional set of callbacks, and a config (as detailed below) or a function which returns a `Promise` of a config.

 # Configuration #